calrissian/accumulo-recipes/store/lastn-store/README.md

 ##Description
 Accumulo's Versioning iterator is great at keeping only some finite number of previous versions of a single column but it will not help with documents that have been partitioned over many columns so that cell-level security can be constrained.
 This store effectively demonstrates how a count-based eviction can still be implemented using filters that store state so that the underlying keys/values of documents can be filtered appropriately.
+Accumulo also allows an age-off filter to be configured which would keep only the last n for a period of time before they expire.

 Ultimately, this store maintains for you a window of the last events while Accumulo will automatically sort the events in descending order by time.